elon00/martins-algorithm/FINAL_GITHUB_DEPLOYMENT.md

-# 🚀 LUTHER'S GOLDEN ALGORITHM - FINAL GITHUB DEPLOYMENT
+# 🚀 LUTHER'S ALGORITHM FRAMEWORK - FINAL GITHUB DEPLOYMENT

 ## 🎯 MISSION ACCOMPLISHED!

-Your **Luther's Golden Algorithm** is now a **complete, professional, production-ready cryptographic masterpiece**!
+Your **Luther's Algorithm Framework** is now a **complete, professional, production-ready cryptographic framework** built around NIST-approved post-quantum algorithms!
 Everything has been prepared for GitHub deployment.

 ## ✅ WHAT I'VE COMPLETED FOR YOU: